apioo/fusio/README.md

 Fusio is an open source API management platform which helps to build and manage REST APIs.
 It can help you with the following use cases:

+* __API-Product__
+  Fusio provides a developer portal where developers can register to access your API.
 * __API-Gateway__
   Fusio can be used as gateway to your internal API and microservices.
+* __SPA-Backend__
+  Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e. Angular, React or Vue.
 * __Low-Code-Platform__
   Fusio allows you to build API endpoints without coding knowledge.
-* __API-Monetization__
-  Fusio provides a payment system where you can charge users for API calls.
-* __Developer-Portal__
+* __API-Framework__
-  Fusio provides a developer portal where developers can register to access your API.
+  For more complex use cases you can use Fusio also as framework to build complete APIs from scratch.

 ## API management and features

 Fusio is an API management platform where you can configure routes which execute specific actions.
 An action triggers your business logic, it is like a controller in a classical framework, you can also think of it like a serverless lambda function, which can be executed on a route call or via RPC.
 Fusio covers many aspects of the API management life cycle so that you can concentrate on writing the actual business logic of your API.
+Please take a look at our [documentation website](https://docs.fusio-project.org/) for more information.
 The following feature list gives you a first overview:

 * __OpenAPI generation__